Joh Sung-wook

-Joh Sung-wook (born 1964) is a professor of finance at Seoul National University Business School with expertise in competition policy and corporate governance currently serving as the chairperson of Fair Trade Commission (KFTC) under President Moon Jae-in from 2019.
-She is the first woman to lead the South Korean antitrust agency since its creation in 1980s.
+Joh Sung-wook (born 1964) is a professor of finance at Seoul National University Business School who served as the chairperson of Fair Trade Commission (KFTC) under President Moon Jae-in from 2019 to 2022.
+She was the first woman to lead the South Korean antitrust agency since its creation in 1980s.
 Previously, she was also the first Korean woman to study doctorate-level economics at Harvard University as well as the first woman to join faculty of business schools at Korea University and most recently Seoul National University respectively.

 Education

 She holds three degrees in economics: bachelor and master from Seoul National University and doctorate from Harvard University.
 She was the first Korean woman to study doctorate-level economics at Harvard.

 Career

 Teaching

 Joh started her teaching career at State University of New York at Albany as its assistant professor of economics from 1994 to 1997.
 From 2003 to 2005 she was an associate professor of finance at Korea University Business School and its first female faculty member as well as a visiting associate professor at Hitotsubashi University in Tokyo.
 She received the title of being the first female faculty member again in 2005 when she transferred to Seoul National University Business School as its associate professor of finance.
 She is now its professor of finance.